Instructions for Authors

 Figures and Schemes should be numbered sequentially.
 Citation of figures should use the following format: Fig. 1, Fig. 2, ..., ....
 Parts in a figure can be identified by A, B, C, D, ... and cited as Fig. 2A, Fig. 2B, Fig. 2C.

-Figures should be of high quality and the following are the resolutions for different figures: for line art, it must be at least 1200 dpi, for color photos 600 dpi or higher, and for single tone or black and white photos 600 dpi or higher.
+Figures should be of high quality and the following are the resolutions for different figures: for line art, it must be at least 1200 dpi, for color photos 600 dpi or higher, and single tone or black and white photos 600 dpi or higher.
 Internet-downloaded graphics are not acceptable because those graphics have 72 dpi resolution which is too low for satisfactory reproduction.
 The figures should be placed separately in one figure per page format.
 It is recommended to submit the highest quality figures as an upload during online submission through the manuscript submission form.
 Figures should not be stretched or compressed from the sides but from the corners to fit in the content space within the pages.
 Please remove the word "Figure" or "Fig" from the image itself.

 Tables